nanopb/nanopb/docs/reference.rst

   it makes sense to define wildcard options first in the file and more specific ones later.

+To debug problems in applying the options, you can use the *-v* option for the plugin.
+Plugin options are specified in front of the output path:

+    protoc ... --nanopb_out=-v:. message.proto

+Protoc doesn't currently pass include path into plugins.
+Therefore if your *.proto* is in a subdirectory, nanopb may have trouble finding the associated *.options* file.
+A workaround is to specify include path separately to the nanopb plugin, like:

+    protoc -Isubdir --nanopb_out=-Isubdir:. message.proto

-If preferred, the name of the options file can be set using the command line switch *-f* to nanopb_generator.py.
+If preferred, the name of the options file can be set using plugin argument *-f*.

 Defining the options on command line
 ------------------------------------